Master’s Degree in Counseling

 - Comprehensive developmental guidance programs

-- Counseling children & adolescents in the schools
+- Counseling children and adolescents in the schools

 - Counseling for college and career readiness

 Certificate of Advanced Study in School Counseling

 This 12- or 30-credit program is designed for students who have earned their initial certification in school counseling with their master’s degree in Counseling and now seek to:

 - Gain permanent certification as a School Counselor in New York State and/or

 - Advance their postgraduate training